 iv.
 The impact on residential amenity and privacy of Rights of Way in proximity to existing properties is respected.

-v.
-The design of the new bridge crossings over the River Stort should minimise impacts on the character and environment of the river and provide good connections for walking and cycling, including provision for wayfinding.

 POLICY D1 – Establishing a Partnership with the Community

-Development proposals will be supported which have been developed in partnership with the community and meet the following criteria:
+1. Development proposals will be supported which have been developed in partnership with the community and meet the following criteria: